Optimal learning of quantum channels in diamond distance

 \subsection{Applications: states, isometries, and POVMs}

-Quantum channels provide a common framework that includes, as special cases, quantum states (via $d_{\mathrm{in}} = 1$), isometries (via $k = 1$), in particular unitaries (via $d_{\mathrm{in}} = d_{\mathrm{out}}$ and $k = 1$), and POVMs (for instance, binary POVMs via $d_{\mathrm{out}} = 2$).
-Accordingly, Theorem~\ref{th:main-informal} and its consequences simultaneously capture and extend several optimal learning results for these primitives.
+Quantum channels provide a common framework that includes, as special cases, quantum states (via $d_{\mathrm{in}} = 1$), isometries (via $k = 1$), in particular unitaries (via $d_{\mathrm{in}} = d_{\mathrm{out}}$ and $k = 1$), and POVMs (for instance, binary POVMs via $d_{\mathrm{out}} = 2$ and enforcing diagonal output states).
+Accordingly, Theorem~\ref{th:main-informal} and its consequences simultaneously capture and extend several tomography results for these primitives.
 In this subsection we summarise the resulting guarantees, with detailed formulations deferred to Appendix~\ref{sec:applicationsAPP}.
-For any fixed constant success probability, specialising Theorem~\ref{th:main-informal} to each of these settings implies that: \begin{itemize} \item \textbf{States.} When $d_{\mathrm{in}} = 1$, a channel is a state-preparation map and the diamond norm reduces to the trace distance.
+For any fixed constant success probability, specialising Theorem~\ref{th:main-informal} to each of these settings implies the following. \begin{itemize} \item \textbf{States.} When $d_{\mathrm{in}} = 1$, a channel is a state-preparation map and the diamond norm reduces to the trace distance.
 In this case we recover the optimal scaling $N = \Theta(d k / \varepsilon^{2})$ for trace-distance tomography of a rank-$k$ state in dimension $d$.